-The principal activities of the Melbourne Business School during the course of the financial year were the provision of educational services (award and non-award), academic research and engagement with Alumni and organisations.
+The principal activities of the Melbourne Business School during the course of the financial year ended 31 December 2023 were the provision of educational services (award and non-award), academic research and engagement with Alumni and organisations.
 There were no significant changes in the nature of activities of the Group during the year.